Members of the Kingdom from the television show The Walking Dead:

 - Well-Intentioned Extremist: He rightfully wants to fight back against the Saviors, but some of his methods are questionable.
 Daryl beats him up when he realizes that his plan involves sacrificing Carol's life.

 Ezekiel's personal steward and bodyguard.
 A large, happy-go-lucky kind of guy, he has developed nothing short of Undying Loyalty to his king.
 When the Kingdom enters the Savior War, Jerry is the only one of Ezekiel's inner circle besides Dianne to survive the assault on Gavin's outpost.
 Despite this, Jerry steadfastly refuses to lose faith in his king, and sees the war through.
+After the war, Jerry marries Nabila and starts a family with her, raising three children together.

 - An Axe to Grind: He wields a double-bladed battle axe.